Wrelks-Quantum/wrelks.github.io/_other/1 charger.md

 >On the right side you'll find the 'status' terminal.
 The IC that I chose has two different signifier flags built into it.
 One being **chrg** which when *LOW* means that the battery is currently charging.
 The other status flag is the **stby**, this flag when *LOW* means that the battery is completely charged.

+So after some thorough testing, it appears that the circuit **Works!**.
+It was successfully able to charge up a 3.7V 5,000mah LiPo battery!
+I hope this little write up was either useful / fun to read and I hope to release more of these in the coming future!
+See you then.

 <!--more-->